make-42/hayai/README.md

 This software comes with zero guarantee.
 This software could fail at any time.
 I made this since there were no better free and open source alternatives for Linux.

+# Real time vis
+**VERY IMPORTANT**:
+Because of how the real time visualisation is implemented, you will have to restart the process when you close the realtime visualisation window.

 # Installation
 ## Linux
 Install the `ontake-hayai-git` package from the AUR if on Arch.
 For other distros you can just build `hayai` from source with `go build` (only `go` is required).